Navi Mumbai Maharashtra, India Travel Guide

 More usual sayings for daily interactions.

 Purchase a local SIM card upon arrival.
-This brings reliable and affordable data and local calls.
+This brings dependable and affordable data and local calls.

 Banks function 10 AM to 4 PM, Monday through Friday, with half-day Saturday operations.
 ATMs are widely available 24/7.

-Major public holidays (Republic Day, Independence Day, Gandhi Jayanti) and holy festivals lead to closures.
+Major public holidays (Republic Day, National Day of independence, Gandhi Jayanti) and holy festivals lead to closures.

-Travel services may experience disruptions during major holidays and festivals.
+Travel services could experience disruptions during major holidays and festivals.

 Religious festivals like Diwali, Holi, Eid, Ganesh Chaturthi, and Christmas can also cause businesses to close.